Ledger Wallet™ just got a major upgrade.

 KEY TAKEAWAYS:

-The rapid expansion of the blockchain ecosystem has led to more complex transactions.
-However, not all wallets can translate the details of these complex transactions into human-readable language, something known as blind signing.
+Many crypto wallets fail to translate the details of complex transactions into human-readable language, leading to an issue known as blind signing.

-— To combat the issues of blind signing, Ledger’s Clear Signing initiative proposes a way to make previously uninterpretable smart contract data human-readable, ensuring that “what you see is what you sign” in and outside the Ledger ecosystem
+— Ledger’s solution to this is Clear Signing, a way to make previously uninterpretable smart contract data human-readable, ensuring that “what you see is what you sign”.

 When it comes to staying secure in crypto, there’s one simple ethos to follow: don’t trust, verify.
-Ledger devices have long stood out as the most popular hardware solution for a decade.
-They feature a secure screen driven directly by the Secure Element.
-They also store private keys offline and allow users to verify transactions physically.
+Ledger signers have long stood out as the most popular hardware solution for a decade, featuring a secure screen driven directly by the Secure Element that stores private keys offline and allows users to verify transactions physically.

 The only way to combat this threat is to implement Clear Signing standards across the industry—something that is much more challenging than it sounds.
 But before we dive into the details of how Ledger plans to solve it, let’s attack the basics.
-In fact, what is Clear Signing exactly?
+Let’s start by explaining what Clear Signing is.

 What Is Clear Signing?

-Clear Signing is simply the answer to blind signing.
+Clear Signing is the answer to the problem of unreadable transaction information – blind signing.
 To achieve it, you need two things.

-2. Human-readable transaction fields.
-Transaction fields should show the intended recipient and which of your assets will be affected in a language you understand.
+2. Human-readable transaction fields – Transaction fields should indicate, in a language you understand, the intended recipient (the Contract) and which of your assets you are sending.

 Meeting both of these conditions finally makes it possible for users to get a clear indication of which approvals they are granting, allowing them to make much better-informed decisions on whether or not a transaction is trustworthy.